Chalice has been serving both children and seniors in southwestern Bangladesh since 1998.

 - Nutrition & Agriculture - Our partners work with parents to become more agriculturally productive with their available local resources, improve their agri-businesses, and bolster their family’s diets.

 Jessore - Chalice has partnered with the Rural Reconstruction Foundation (RRF) based in the ancient city of Jessore since 1998.
-Mr. Arun Sardar oversees the sponsorship program in three schools, for children ranging from preschool to grade 10, as well as elderly sponsored people.
+Mr. Arun Sardar oversees the sponsorship program for children and the elderly.
 Through sponsorship, children are able to access quality education.
 Sponsored children and seniors from underprivileged families are provided with access to quality education and health care.
 Sponsored seniors receive nutritious food baskets each month.
 Many of the parents are agricultural workers who rely on smallholder farms for food and livelihood, so the site provides food and agronomic training to help them supplement their diets and improve their harvests.